louisds/NLP-projects/NLP_jargon.md

 So PMI computes the (log) probability of co-occurrence scaled by the product of the single probability of occurrence.
 When the ratio equals 1 (hence the log equals 0), it means that the two words together don’t form a unique concept: they co-occur by chance.
 On the other hand, if either one of the words (or even both of them) has a low probability of occurrence if singularly considered, but its joint probability together with the other word is high, it means that the two are likely to express a unique concept.

+# Word Embeddings

+A word embedding is a learned representation for text where words that have the same meaning have a similar representation.
+Individual words are represented as real-valued vectors in a predefined vector space.
+Each word is mapped to one vector and the vector values can for example be learned in a way that resembles a neural network.
+Each word is represented by a real-valued vector, often tens or hundreds of dimensions.
+This is contrasted to the thousands or millions of dimensions required for sparse word representations, such as a one-hot encoding.
+Examples are Word2Vec, GloVe, BERT, etc.

 ## Cosine Similarity

+Cosine similarity is one of the metrics to measure the similarity between two words (or even two documents, irrespective of their size).
+Mathematically, Cosine similarity metric measures the cosine of the angle between two n-dimensional vectors projected in a multi-dimensional space:

+$$
+cos-similarity(v_1, v_2) = \frac{v_1 \cdot v_2}{\lVert v_1 \lVert \ \lVert v_2 \lVert}
+$$

+The Cosine similarity of two documents will range from 0 to 1.
+If the Cosine similarity score is 1, it means two vectors have the same orientation.
+The value closer to 0 indicates that the two documents have less similarity.

 ## Inverse Document Frequency (IDF)